 - All the parking areas were free of charge.

 - There was not National Sports Day.

-- There was only one theater.
+- There was only one theatre.

-As-salamu alaykum (Peace upon you) 🙂
+As-salaam Alaykum (Peace upon you) 🙂

 P.S.
 If you are an Engineer and looking for a job in Qatar there are a lot of opportunities out there!
-I wrote a relevant article with more that 100 companies that you can apply to How to find an Engineering job in Qatar
+I wrote a relevant article with more than 100 companies that you can apply to How to find an Engineering job in Qatar